 - Book a night or see more here

-- Note: if you book a stay through one of the links above we’ll make a tiny commission that helps us keep this site going.
+- Note: if you book a stay through one of the links above we may make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

-More funky places to go glamping in Ireland
+Discover more unique places to stay in Ireland

 We’ve featured a clatter of unique places to stay in Ireland over the last few months, from castles and Airbnbs with hot tubs to pods and more.